edubart/nelua-lang/docs/pages/overview.md

 --a = 2
 ```

-Const annotation can also be used for function arguments.
+The const annotation can also be used for function arguments.

 The use of `<const>` annotation is mostly for aesthetic
-purposes, it's usage does not change efficiency.
+purposes.
+Its usage does not affect efficiency.
 {:.alert.alert-info}

 ## Symbols

-Symbols are named identifiers for functions, types or variables.
+Symbols are named identifiers for functions, types, and variables.

 ### Local symbol